 - Contribute to strategy development, ongoing evolution, execution, measurement, and reporting of the strategy for sustainability@BU.

-Lauren Alzate is the Communications Specialist for Boston University Facilities Management & Planning.
-Lauren graduated from Boston University’s College of Communication in 2010 with a BS in journalism.
-Lauren is interested in photography, design, and new media.
-Some of Lauren’s major responsibilities include website support, public relations, project photography and graphic communications.
+Lauren Alzate is the communications manager for Boston University Facilities Management & Planning.
+Lauren graduated from Boston University’s College of Communication in 2010 with a BS in journalism and is currently pursuing an MS in advertising at BU’s Metropolitan College.
+Some of Lauren’s major responsibilities include website support, public relations, social media, project photography, and graphic communications.

 sustainability@BU Student Interns: